project-flotta/flotta-operator/docs/design/crds.md

       include: true # Specifies whether the hardware should be sent at all
       scope: full # Specifies how much information should be provided; "full" - everything; "delta" - only changes compared to the previous updated
   requestTime: "2021-09-22T08:35:25Z" # Time of the device registration request
+  metrics:
+    retention:
+    maxMiB: 200 # Specifies how much disk space should be used for storing persisted metrics on the device
+    maxHours: 24 # Specifies how long should persisted metrics be stored on the device disk
+    system:
+    interval: 60 # Interval in seconds with which the device system metrics should be collected
+    allowList:
+    name: allow-list-map # Defines name of a ConfigMap containing list of system metrics that should be scraped
+    disabled: true #  When set to true instructs the device to turn off system metrics collection
+  osInformation:
+    automaticallyUpgrade: true # Flag defining whether OS upgrade should be performed automatically when the commitID changes
+    commitID: 0305686e69d673cb15ad459990fab4a3e4c5aba1 # Commit ID of desired OS ostree version for the device
+    hostedObjectsURL: http://images.project-flotta.io # URL of the hosted commits web server
+  storage:
+    s3:
+    secretName: common-s3-secret # Name of the secret containing S3 API access credentials
+    configMapName: common-s3-config #Name of a config map containing S3 API access configuration options
+    createOBC: false # Flag defining whether the OBC should be automatically created for the device (if this feature is disabled for the operator)
+  logCollection:
+    syslog:
+    kind: syslog # Kind of a log collection system.
+Currently, only `syslog` is available
+    bufferSize: 12 # Size of a log sending buffer in kilobytes
+    syslogConfig:
+    name: syslog-config-map # Name of a config map containing syslog connection configuration
 ```

 ### Status